lcharette/website/pages/06.blog/blog.en.md

         - Blog
 ---

-All kind of ideas and guides on how to use UserFrosting and other modern development tools.
+All kinds of ideas and guides on modern development tools.
+Every time I manage to particular problems, I like to share it here in case it can help other.
+Sometimes I sometime also share stuff and setup guide so I can find it later if I need it.